 I went to visit your store today, and discovered there was a display right next to the check-out counter that was selling rapidly strobing fidget spinners.
 Had I gone to the store alone, I would have had to leave and not be able to purchase my items.
 Strobe lights are a medical trigger for me, as I have chronic migraines, and there are many other people who can be affected by rapidly strobing displays.
 If possible, please consider move this display out of a high-volume area and having a sign warning guests of the rapidly strobing lights.

 While some people do enjoy strobe lights, there are many others who can have very adverse reactions or just be downright annoyed.
-While I’m not looking to outlaw all strobe lights, I do hope that companies will remember their guests with light sensitivities and keep flashing products away from popular areas.
+While I’m not looking to outlaw all strobe lights, I do hope that companies will remember their guests with light sensitivities and not have flashing lights at check-out.